haotianw177/system-programming-spring25-notre-dame/notes.md

 # notes

-## Week 1 – What Is the Shell?
+## Week 1 – Learning the Shell
+What is Shell?
 When we speak of the command line, we are really referring to the shell.
 The shell is a program that takes keyboard commands and passes them to the operating system to carry out.
 Almost all Linux distributions supply a shell program from the GNU Project called bash.
 The name “bash” is an acronym for “Bourne Again SHell”, a reference to the fact bash is an enhanced replacement for sh